Sekula Drljević: World War II

-Montenegrin leader
+Montenegrin collaborationist

 On 6 April 1941, Axis forces invaded Yugoslavia.
 Montenegro was invaded by the forces of Germany and Italy, with the Germans attacking from Bosnia and Herzegovina and the Italians from Albania.
 The Germans later withdrew, leaving the Italians to occupy the area.
 In the western portion of Yugoslavia, Pavelić, who had been in exile in Benito Mussolini's Italy, was appointed Poglavnik (leader) of an Ustaše-led Croatian state – the Independent State of Croatia (Nezavisna Država Hrvatska, NDH).
 The NDH combined almost all of modern-day Croatia, all of modern-day Bosnia and Herzegovina and parts of modern-day Serbia into an "Italian-German quasi-protectorate".
 NDH authorities, led by the Ustaše Militia, subsequently implemented genocidal policies against the Serb, Jewish and Romani population living within the borders of the new state.

 The creation of an Axis puppet-state known as the Kingdom of Montenegro was proclaimed on 12 July 1941.
 The state was to be headed by an Italian regent and led by Drljević and his supporters.
 By 13 July, this proclamation prompted the outbreak of an anti-Italian uprising in Montenegro led by local communists (Partisans) and Serb nationalists (Chetniks).
 Having assumed power the previous day, Drljević established the Provisional Administrative Committee of Montenegro, a collaborationist entity which was a territorial component of the Italian Empire.
 He also organized his followers to fight against Montenegrin Chetniks and the Yugoslav Partisans.
 In September, he was dismissed from office by the Italians.